hanseatics/BottomBar/README.md

 ## Contributions

-#### Issues

 Feel free to create issues.

-#### Pull requests

 **Don't send me pull requests just yet, not until the dust settles.**

-I'm fixing issues and busting a nut to make this library better, _several hours_ every day.
+I'm fixing issues and busting my ass to make this library better, _several hours_ every day.
 Your hard work could be for nothing, as I'm probably fixing / implementing the same problems that you are.

 ## License